m-gaucher/ACC_Dev/CSC-119/README.md

 # CSC-119
-Code for Arapahoe Community College CSC-119 Course.
-This repo contains
+This repo contains material, code, and resources for Python.

 ## CSC-119 Course Textbook
 **_Introduction to Computer Science using Python: A Computational Problem-Solving Focus_**